lengfeld/subpatch/website/exp/faq.md

 Yes, it does!
 But that is mostly good thing for you!

-If you previously used git submodules, repo or other tools for our superproject and now start to use subpatch, your repository will grow in size.
+If you previously used git submodules, repo or other tools for your superproject and now start to use subpatch, your repository will grow in size.
 The files of your dependencies are directly in our repository (superproject) now.
 So they are downloaded when you do a `git clone` or a co-worker does a `git fetch`.